Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication: A simple class of finite round LOCC protocols in cycle networks

-{\it A simple class of finite round LOCC protocols in cycle networks.---} In case the necessary conditions in the previous section are fulfilled a transformation may be possible.
+In case the necessary conditions in the previous section are fulfilled, a transformation may be possible.
 In particular, these conditions provide a complete characterization of states which can be realized with protocols where each party measures once in a cycle network.
-In order for a state to be reachable from the network of maximally entangled states with a protocol where each party measures only once the conditions in Eqs. (\ref{commute}) and (\ref{finiteLOCCk}) have to be fulfilled for some choice of $k$ and $G_k=A^\dagger A\otimes B^\dagger B$ for some $A, B\in SL(2)$.
+In order for a state to be reachable from the network of maximally entangled states with a protocol where each party measures only once, the conditions in Eqs. (\ref{commute}) and (\ref{finiteLOCCk}) have to be fulfilled for some choice of $k$ and $G_k=A^\dagger A\otimes B^\dagger B$ for some $A, B\in SL(2)$.
 If they do not hold true, the state cannot be reached via such a protocol, as can be seen as follows.
-For a successful transformation the initial state in the final round has to be of the form $\otimes_{i\neq k} h_i\otimes g_k\ket{\Psi}$ where $k$ is the party measuring in the final round.
-It is easy to see that for the considered class of protocols $g_k$ has to be of the form $A\otimes B $, as party $k$ did not perform any measurement yet and the only way how one may obtain a non-trivial $g_k$ is via the symmetries.
+For a successful transformation, the initial state in the final round has to be of the form $\bigotimes_{i\neq k} h_i\otimes g_k\ket{\Psi}$ where $k$ is the party measuring in the final round.
+It is easy to see that for the considered class of protocols, $g_k$ has to be of the form $A\otimes B $, as party $k$ did not perform any measurement yet and the only way how one may obtain a non-trivial $g_k$ is via the symmetries.
 However, if the conditions are not fulfilled the transformation in the final round cannot be deterministic.
-In case they hold true one can devise a protocol implementing the transformation (see Appendix~C).
-This results in the following observation. \begin{observation} A state $h\ket{\Psi}$ can be reached from the initial network via LOCC, where each party measures only once, and each step of the protocol is deterministic, if and only if the conditions in Eqs.~(\ref{commute}) and (\ref{finiteLOCCk}) are fulfilled for some choice of $k$ and $G_k=A^\dagger A\otimes B^\dagger B$ for some $A, B\in SL(2)$. \end{observation} Unfortunately, however this provides no complete characterization of finite round LOCC transformations in cycle networks as the following example illustrates.
+In case they hold true, one can devise a protocol implementing the transformation.
+This results in the following observation. \begin{observation} A state $h\ket{\Psi}$ can be reached from the initial network via LOCC, where each party measures only once, and each step of the protocol is deterministic, if and only if the conditions in Eqs.~(\ref{commute}),(\ref{finiteLOCCk}) and (\ref{eq:non-trivial}) are fulfilled for some choice of $k$ and $G_k=A^\dagger A\otimes B^\dagger B$ for some $A, B\in SL(2)$. \end{observation} If the conditions in Observation 3 hold, the following protocol allows us to reach the state $h\ket{\Psi}$ deterministically.
+First, note that we consider in the following the SLOCC operator $H$ for which